-I got an interesting comment yesterday to my “bitching” about the jump in service charge on the TD Safety Deposit Box, which got me thinking about another great trick the banks have devised, and that is the offering of “free” services if you carry a minimum balance in your bank account.
+I got an interesting comment to my “bitching” about the jump in service charge on the TD Safety Deposit Box.
+It got me thinking about another great trick the banks have devised.
+That is the offering of “free banking” services if you carry a minimum balance in your bank account.

-The comment almost seems from a TD employee (but that is only my guess), but the comment points out that if I was smart enough I’d just carrying the minimum balance ($5000) and then it would be:
+The comment almost seems from a TD employee (but that is only my guess).
+The commentary points out that if I were smart enough, I’d carry the minimum balance ($5000).
+Then it would be:

 “… saving all these fees which would be similar to making the money in an investment….”

-To me that is a staggeringly interesting leap of faith.
-By pinning down $5000 a year in an account which has a rate of return of 0.10% annually (that is from the TD web site) this is a great investment, because I have saved $60?
+To me, that is a staggeringly exciting leap of faith.
+Pinning down $5000 a year in an account with a rate of return of 0.00% annually, is a good idea?
+Is this an excellent investment because I have saved $60?

-I think the author of the comment is also mistaken, since it isn’t really listed on the web site that the Safety Deposit Box Fee is waived for the Infinity account (it is for the Plan60 account and there was another one listed, which I can’t remember).
-I stand to be corrected, and I will be going into the bank next week and asking if this fee can be waived for the year (never hurts to ask).
+The comment’s author is mistaken.
+It isn’t listed on the website that the Safety Deposit Box Fee is waived for the Infinity account (it is for the Plan60 account, and there was another one listed, which I can’t remember).
+I will be going into the bank next week and asking if this fee can be waived for the year.
+It never hurts to ask.

-So the question I leave you good reader is this: Is leaving a large minimum balance in an account to avoid banking fees, really like investing that money?
+The question I leave you, is this: Is leaving a sizeable minimum balance in an account to avoid banking fees really like investing that money?
+My opinion is no.

 Of course, there are plenty of folks that offer free banking